MasterLaplace/flakkari/README.md

 Flakkari is a UDP/TCP server initially developed for the R-Type Epitech project and updated for the Video Games course at University Laval.
 It enables network-based gameplay, supporting multiple games and clients simultaneously through its multi-threaded architecture.
 The server is designed to handle high concurrency and ensure low latency, making it suitable for real-time multiplayer games.
 Flakkari also includes features such as game state synchronization, player authentication, and robust error handling to provide a seamless gaming experience.

+Flakkari also has a [Unity client](Libraries/Flakkari4Unity/README.md) library to facilitate the development of multiplayer games.
+This library is available in C# and can be used to connect to the Flakkari server, send and receive messages and manage game events.
+It is designed to be easy to integrate into existing game projects and provides advanced features to simplify the development of multiplayer games.

 > [!NOTE]
 > The project is still under development and may not be stable.